Task-Relevant Maturity (TRM)

 2. Company-Specific Processes

-• Walk through your internal reporting structures, who's who in your org
+• Walk through your internal reporting structures, who's who in your org.

 • During your next all-hands meeting, have your assistant take notes on each department's updates.
 Afterwards, fill in the gaps about interpersonal dynamics and unofficial lines of communication.
 Show them how to create an org chart that includes both formal titles and informal spheres of influence.